Join our mission

 • Participates in the selection and orientation of new faculty.

-• Establishes and maintains Nursing Department policies on student selection, admission, promotion, and graduation.
+• Establishes and maintains Nursing Department policies on selection, admission, promotion, and graduation of students.

 • Participates in maintaining and updating the Skills lab and multimedia resources.